 OIL: One thing that still remains the same, is the high volatility of Oil.
 If we compare the OIL (iPath S&P GSCI Crude Oil) with the SPY (SPDR S&P 500 INDEX) we see a brutal difference in the volatility throughout 2017.

 30.5% vs 6.7% (OIL vs SPY)

 In the first part of 2017 we saw a strong decrease in the value, and then, when everyone was already predicting the death of this commodity, from the ashes it was reborn.

 It has been like this for decades.

-On the other hand I believe that mankind will continue to depend on oil for decades to come.
+On the other hand, I believe that mankind will continue to depend on oil for decades to come.
 And the introduction of the electric vehicle and other initiatives will be offset by the rising of the world population.
 Therefore we will continue to see a strong demand for oil.
-Specially on emerging markets.
+Especially on emerging markets.
 Maybe not so much on developed countries.

 For those who like roller coasters, enjoy the ride.